BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 The following items are necessary for this procedure, and should be purchased in advance of your setting up this scenario.[^1].

-* [  ] Small Home Safe (For example: [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) )
+* [  ] Small Home Safe (For example: [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) ) [^safe]
 * [  ] Safety Deposit Box at Bank or other institution
 * [  ] Existing Laptop or Desktop Computer capable of running [Ledger Live](https://www.ledger.com/pages/ledger-live) [^2], preferably able to boot from a USB drive
 * [  ] 1 Fine-point Permanent Marker (Sharpie [https://www.amazon.com/Sharpie-Plastic-Point-Resistant-1742663/](https://www.amazon.com/Sharpie-Plastic-Point-Resistant-1742663/) or equivalent)